robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 bibliography: zotero.bib
 keywords: 'markdown, latex, publishing, typesetting'

-abstract: Publishing is an essential part of academic life and additional to the traditional print media, the distribution of knowledge in electronic form has become very important.
+abstract: Publishing is an essential part of academic life.
+Additional to the traditional print media, the distribution of knowledge in electronic form has become very important.
 To facilitate the handling of manuscripts during the editorial process, the publishers usually specify the format of submissions to some degree.
-Unfortunately, academic writers have to spend plenty of time to shape their material into the required document formats and specifications.
-Those depdend mainly on the intended format of the manuscript (EPUB, HTML, PDF, ..), the publisher and the journal.
-Technically, scientific manuscripts consist of contents (text, figures, formulas, tables, code, citations etc) and format.
+Thus, academic writers have to spend a notable amount of time to shape their material into the required formats and specifications.
+These document specifications depdend on the intended publishing format of the manuscript (EPUB, HTML, PDF, ..), the publisher and the journal.
+Technically, scientific manuscripts consist of contents (text, figures, formulas, tables, code, citations, etc.) and formatting rules.
 This article demonstrates the feasability to edit the contents for various academic pubication formats in a common format.
 Markdown files contain the content with some basic formatting rules in plain text, which facilitates the writing.
 The final document can be exported to high-quality publications in different formats such as LATEX, EPUB, PDF, DOCX or HTML using Pandoc.
 Therefore, we recommend a workflow based on mardown files to focus on content rather than format.
 Since the clean syntaxfacilitates the processing of  of the documents into different formats, also publishers could profit from accepting markdown manuscripts.
 ---

 **Correspondence**: Prof. Dr. Robert Winkler, robert.winkler@cinvestav.mx, CINVESTAV Unidad Irapuato, Department of Biochemistry and Biotechnology, Laboratory of Biochemical and Instrumental Analysis (labABI, <http://www.ira.cinvestav.mx/lababi.aspx>), Km.
 9.6 Libramiento Norte Carr.
 Irapuato-León 36821 Irapuato, Gto.
 Mexico, Tel.: +52 (462) 623 96 35, Fax +52 (462) 624 58 46